laurarokkjaer/Visual_portfolio_assignment_3/README.md

 ## Assignment description
 The official description of the assignment from github/brightspace: [assignment description](https://github.com/CDS-AU-DK/cds-visual/blob/main/assignments/assignment3.md).

 In this assignment, you are still going to work with the CIFAR10 dataset.
-However, this time, you are going to make build a classifier using transfer learning with a pretrained CNN like VGG16 for feature extraction.
+However, this time, you are going to make  a classifier using transfer learning with a pretrained CNN like VGG16 for feature extraction.
 Your .py script should minimally do the following:

-Load the CIFAR10 dataset
+- Load the CIFAR10 dataset
-Use VGG16 to perform feature extraction
+- Use VGG16 to perform feature extraction
-Train a classifier
+- Train a classifier
-Save plots of the loss and accuracy
+- Save plots of the loss and accuracy
-Save the classification report
+- Save the classification report

 ### The goal of the assignment
 The goal of this assignment was to show that the ablility to use transfer learning in the context of image data, a state-of-the-art task in deep learning
-Thw assignment was also intended to increase the familiarity of working with Tensorflow/Keras, and with building complex deep learning pipelines.
+The assignment was also intended to increase the familiarity of working with Tensorflow/Keras, and with building complex deep learning pipelines.

 ### Data source
 The data used in this assignment is the CIFAR-10 dataset from [the cifar-10 dataset website](https://www.cs.toronto.edu/~kriz/cifar.html).